 First, thanks for your great ebook and website.
 I realise I had been very unclear as a parent and started on the assignments with a sense of relief.
 Things did get worse before they got better but I am very pleased that I did not lose my cool or get drawn into arguments and we started to settle down and my 11 year old son S__ said that he felt so much better because he knew where he stood.

-But our new-found calm was shattered by something that happened at school.
+But our new-found calm was shattered by something that happened at school [before schools closed due to the virus].
 A boy accused my son of something that he did not do and said that he was going to fight him.
 S__ alerted a member of staff but they didn't act in time and S__ got beaten up.
-Since then he has not been back to school.

-The school has been apologetic and admits that they let S__ down by not acting quickly enough.
-They have offered various strategies to try and settle him back into school but he is hysterical at the thought of going back.
+The school was apologetic and admits that they let S__ down by not acting quickly enough.
+They have offered various strategies to try and settle him back into school this coming school year, but he is hysterical at the thought of going back.

 As I want S__ to be happy and to feel he has some choice in the matter, this is what I am doing. (we live in the UK, by the way.)
 The Education Welfare Officer has been to see us and has suggested two other schools that might be better for S__, so we are going to see these schools.
 She has also put me in touch with a network of people who educate their children at home so I can see what's involved.
 This is my least favourite option as I am a freelance writer/editor and I work from home, so I'm quite worried about combining the two things.
 But home education is S__'s favourite option.
 I am also going back to talk to his original school, though S__ is refusing to come with me.

-We are coming up to school holidays so there will be a bit of breathing space, but I am just very worried about S__ because he seems so depressed.
+I am just very worried about S__ because he seems so depressed.
 Every bit of confidence has been knocked out of him.
-He won't go outside the house in case anyone asks him why he isn't at school or looks at him oddly.
 He is so unhappy.
 I too am unhappy and depressed and can barely drag myself out of bed in the morning.
 We are both completely demotivated.

 I did try taking him bowling to cheer him up, but it didn't work as he seemed to have lost the knack and felt even worse about himself.
 I need to find some ideas to boost his confidence.
 He has stopped looking after his pets, which is putting a real strain on me.
 The only thing we are managing to do every day is walk the dog.